What type of content do you primarily create?

 Among the 100,000 human responses, the most common words (“car,” “dog,” and “tree”) appeared in less than 2% of the sample.

 This suggests that the top-performing model isn't just repeating the same good response, the researchers say.
-It's succeeding by generating "more nuanced and diverse responses."
+It's succeeding by generating "more nuanced and diverse responses" - a key factor in producing truly creative outputs from LLMs.

 When asked to generate the word list "using a strategy that relies on varying etymology," the creativity scores were slightly higher on average than with no strategy.